God Hates Divorce

-The Lord teaches that when a couple get married they should remain together and not separate: “So then, they are no longer two but one flesh.
+Divorce cannot be honored or recognized in heaven.
+The Lord teaches that when a couple get married they should remain together and not separate.
+“So then, they are no longer two but one flesh.
 Therefore what God has joined together, let not man separate” (Matthew 19:6).
-All who enter upon the marriage relationship are therefore “joined” for life according to the original plan of God (Genesis 2:24).
+All who enter upon the marriage relationship are therefore “joined” for life according to the original plan of the Creator (Genesis 2:24).

-Solomon the wisest man advises married people saying, “Live happily with the woman you love through all the meaningless days of life that God has given you in this world.
+Marriage was ordained to bring great happiness, and the home to be a little heaven on earth.
+Solomon the wisest man advised married people saying, “Live happily with the woman you love through all the meaningless days of life that God has given you in this world.
 The wife God gives you is your reward for all your earthly toil” (Ecclesiastes 9:9).

 In His service,